atlassian-labs/data-center-terraform/docs/docs/README.md

     ![architecture](assets/images/jira/Terraform.png "Deployment")

+!!! tip "Cluster size and cost"

+    [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) is provisioned as part of the deployment.

+    You can define the minimum and maximum size of the cluster.
+The number of nodes will be automatically adjusted depending on the workload resource requirements.

 !!! tip "Multiple deployments to a single cluster"

     Multiple DC products can also be provisioned to the same cluster.
 See the [Configuration guide](./userguide/CONFIGURATION.md#products) for more details